typicode/husky/docs/README.md

 [ -s "$NVM_DIR/nvm.sh" ] && \. "$NVM_DIR/nvm.sh"
 ```

+!> **for some apps (eg, VS Code), you can resolve this simply by restarting the app. try this before following any of these steps above!**

 ## Hooks not running

 1. Ensure that you don't have a typo in your filename.
 For example, `precommit` or `pre-commit.sh` are invalid names.
 See Git hooks [documentation](https://git-scm.com/docs/githooks) for valid names.